Online Master of Accountancy (OL MAcc)

 Accounting Foundation Requirements

-18 credits (for non-accounting business undergraduate degree or outdated course work that does not meet the waiver requirements)
+This section applies to students with a non-accounting business undergraduate degree or those who have outdated course work that does not meet the waiver requirements.

 ACC 302Cost Management3